-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 painful or difficult urination;

-severe constipation and stomach pain.
+severe constipation and stomach pain;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect belladonna and opium?
+What other drugs will affect B & O Supprettes 16-A?

-More B & O Supprettes 16-A resources
+More about B & O Supprettes (belladonna / opium)

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 2.03.
-Revision Date: 2012-02-02, 11:15:22 AM.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 6.01.